 B. Description of Proposed Development

 The applicant has proposed to construct a new single family home with a building footprint of approximately 1,631 square feet.
-The proposed single family home will be accessed via a new driveway, with a footprint of approximately 1,463 square feet.
+The proposed single family home will be accessed via a new driveway, covering approximately 1,463 square feet.
 The proposed driveway includes two uncovered parking stalls on the south side of the driveway.

 The proposed house is located approximately 95 feet west of the east property line and approximately 140 feet west of the west edge of the street improvement (asphalt) within the public right-of-way for East Mercer Way.
 The proposed house is located approximately 65 feet of the westernmost edge of the existing driveway that provides access to the adjoining lot to the south.
 The proposed house is approximately 45 feet north of the south property line of the subject site.